 The original volume contains data from only a limited timespan of a few days around each Voyager encounter.
-The Rings Node has produced new data sets for the Jupiter and Saturn encounters, containing all of the encounter data in binary and ASCII formats compatible with all modern computer systems.
+The Ring-Moon Systems Node has produced new data sets for the Jupiter and Saturn encounters, containing all of the encounter data in binary and ASCII formats compatible with all modern computer systems.
 More information and links to these data sets can be found under the Expanded Volumes tab.

 In general, IRIS obtained a thermal spectrum every 48 seconds (one “FDS count”) throughout each Voyager flyby.

 The data files are organized as tables, with one spectrum, plus ancillary information, per row.